 Table 1.1.
-Major notations used in this chapter
+The notations used

-Notation Meaning NV Neighboring vehicles K{i}^{+}, K{i}^{-} Public key and private key for vehicle i $Sig(K_i^-, M)$ Digital signature of message M using private key K_i^- SNV Source's neighbor vehicles IV_F Vehicles behind the source and moving toward the opposite direction IV_B Vehicles behind the source and moving toward the same direction RI_F Regional message propagating on the opposite direction of the source RI_B Regional message propagating on the same direction of the source Value Aggregated regional traffic information DV Delivery vehicles in the time-based approach PKC, RI Public key commitment and regional message in the time-based approach TS_1, TS_2 Transmission time of PKC and RI in the time-based approach, respectively road section.
-The source can be elected in a similar way of electing a group leader presented by Picconi et al.10 The difference in our approach is that the closest vehicle to a new road section is selected as a source (or group leader) (see Fig. 1.1).
-If every source candidate in the boundary area of a new road section broadcasts a source-election-message, the vehicle that is the closest to the boundary line of the next road section is elected as a source of the road section (the vehicle labeled "S" in Fig. 1.1).
+Notation Meaning NV Neighboring vehicles $K{i}^{+}, K{i}^{-}$ Public key and private key for vehicle $i$ $Sig(K_i^-, M)$ Digital signature of message $M$ using private key $K_i^-$ SNV Source's neighbor vehicles $IV_F$ Vehicles behind the source and moving toward the opposite direction $IV_B$ Vehicles behind the source and moving toward the same direction $RI_F$ Regional message propagating on the opposite direction of the source $RI_B$ Regional message propagating on the same direction of the source Value Aggregated regional traffic information DV Delivery vehicles in the time-based approach PKC, RI Public key commitment and regional message in the time-based approach $TS_1, TS_2$ Transmission time of $PKC$ and $RI$ in the time-based approach

-Once a source is elected, the source collects its neighboring vehicles' typical messages and creates an aggregated regional message.
-Any incident events such as sudden braking that only affects neighboring vehicles for a short time or abnormal data not consistent with the other data, are ignored in the aggregation.
+The elected source collects its neighboring vehicles' typical messages and creates an aggregated regional message.
+Any incident events such as a sudden braking that only affects the neighboring vehicles for a short time or abnormal data not consistent with the other data, are ignored in the aggregation.

 Since group formation and data aggregation are not our main focus in this chapter, we do not consider security vulnerabilities which can take place in the source election and data aggregation such as broadcasting fake location information or traffic information by malicious neighboring vehicles.
-We believe the existing group formation and data aggregation schemes in a VANET can be easily applied to deal with such security problem. ^{11,12}
+We believe the existing group formation and data aggregation schemes in a VANET can be applied to deal with such security problems.